 Anne-Charlotte Patterson is a design and marketing professional.
 Her boutique design firm, Southern Combustion Creative, handles a wide range of projects including branding, web design, publication and book design, and event promotion.
 She works with clients in a variety of industries, but those in the education and nonprofit fields are the most numerous, as well as the nearest and dearest to her heart.
 She recently served on Austin ISD's Educational Materials Adoption Committee and currently serves on Campus Advisory Boards for Austin Community College and AISD.
 She loves to bake cakes and dance the polka, and she has been known to raise charitable funds by arm-wrestling.

-Chris Sutton leads the editorial team for a major tech firm.
-Since 2006, he has managed COHI's online presence and email marketing initiatives.
+After 10 years in tech marketing, Chris now works in business development for One Acre Fund in Kigali, Rwanda.
+Since 2006, he has managed COHI's online presence.
 He has a Bachelor's Degree in Journalism (News/Editorial) and French Literature from the University of Oregon, and a Masters in Middle East Studies from Ben Gurion University in Be're Sheva, Israel.
-His development experience involves service in the Peace Corps (Republic of Benin, 2005) and at an Arab human rights NGO in Northern Israel.
 Chris is passionate about the health rights of all people, and is proud of his modest role in COHI's past successes on behalf of women in crisis and disaster.

 Annie has a B.A in Plan II/English from the University of Texas and a M.F.A. in Creative Writing from Texas State University.
 She has worked in publishing for over twenty years, and her poems, short stories, and essays have appeared in a wide variety of publications.
 Two of her passions – international travel and a love and respect for the midwifery profession – led her to volunteer with Circle of Health International.